February 17, 2026

 • Mobile surgical units: CRNAs are often part of mobile teams that bring surgical care to remote or underserved areas.

-For those keen on this specialized nursing trajectory, a structured path exists to become a certified registered nurse anesthetist (CRNA):
+For those keen on this specialized nursing trajectory, a structured path exists to become a CRNA:

 • Acquire a BSN degree.